Co-Curricular

 • Tennis lessons are run at school with a specialist coach (individual or group lessons), who also runs our Tennis Academy.

-• Girls can take Golf lessons at Rochester & Cobham Golf Club, adjacent to the School.
+• Students can take Golf lessons at Rochester & Cobham Golf Club, adjacent to the School.

 • Trampolining taking place at school with a specialist coach.